BabarZKhan/Kiwi-compiler-HLS/README.md

 1. FPGAs can use as little as 1/1000th of the energy and run 100 times faster than standard workstations.
 An everyday use of a hardware accelerator is the MPEG compression on a smart phone.
 This would instantly flatten the battery if done in software instead!
 [2]

+1. Kiwi-HPC: High-performance computing or scientific acceleration [2].

+1. ASIC hard-core generation for standard algorithms that are to be implemented in silicon, such as MPEG compression [2].

+1. Routing, filtering and profiling logic for software-defined networking [2].

+1. Rapid transaction processing and hardware implementation of automated trading algorithms [2].

 # Kiwi Hardware Server and Real-Time Accelerator Synthesis

 1. When generating a real-time accelerator, a C# function (method with arguments and return value) is designated by the user as the target root, either using a C# attribute or a command line flag to the KiwiC compiler.
 The user may also state the maximum processing latency.
 He will also typically state the reissue frequency, which could be once per clock cycle and whether stalls (flow control) is allowed [2].